-Medicine, imparts the secret of invisibility, makes the barren fruitful, and, lastly, confers long life.
+&lt;sup>8 When his highest authorities disagree, the occult student is liable to get at the truth, and will find occasionally that it is not at either end, nor yet in the middle.
+It is edifying to comimparts the secret of invisibility, makes the barren fruitful and, lastly, confers long life.
 He should be invoked on a Saturday, in the first hour of the day, making use of his character, given and confirmed by himself.

-The affairs of Jupiter are administered by Bethor, who responds quickly when called.
-The person dignified by his character may be exalted to illusalso grants familiars of the firmament, and can prolong life to seven hundred years, subject to the will of God.
+The affairs of Jupiter are administered by BETHOR, who responds quickly when called.
+The person dignified by his character may be exalted to illustrious positions and may obtain large treasures.
+He reconciles the Spirits of the Air to man, so that they will give true answers, transport precious stones and compose medicines having miraculous effects.
+BETHOR also grants familiars of the firmament, and can prolong life to seven hundred years, subject to the will of God, which qualification imparts an air of caution.

-THE CHARACTER OF BETHOR.
+THE CHARACTER OF BETHOR